 - Your lending criteria may have changed therefore you may not fit their minimum affordability.
 (For example, you have changed from employed to self-employed)

-If you are already with Halifax, you might assume it’s easier to remortgage with them, for some of the reasons we listed above.
+If you already have a Halifax mortgage, you might assume it’s easier to remortgage with them, for some of the reasons we listed above.
 However, you should still shop around and compare their mortgage deals with those provided by other lenders before coming to a decision.
 This way, you won’t get locked into a deal that you can’t afford.

 Does Halifax Have The Best Remortgage Deals?